COSIMA/regional-mom6/paper/paper.md

 `regional-mom6` is a Python package that provides an easy and versatile way to set up regional configurations of the Modular Ocean Model version 6 (MOM6) ocean model.

-MOM6 is a widely-used open-source general circulation ocean--sea ice model, written in Fortran and developed mainly at the NOAA Geophysical Fluid Dynamics Laboratory [@Adcroft2019MOM6].
-MOM6 contains several improvements over its predecessor MOM5 [@griffies2014elements], including the implementation of the Arbitrary-Lagrangian-Eulerian vertical coordinates [bleck2002gvc; @griffies2020ALE], more efficient tracer advection schemes, and state-of-the art parameterizations of sub-grid scale physics.

-The nature of turbulent flows is such that smaller scales of motion emerge spontaneously, i.e., flows exhibit forward energy cascade [@richardson1922weather].
-Oceanic flows are no exception to this rule.
-What might seem counter-intuitive, however, is that in the ocean the fast and small-scale motions (from ~100m to ~100km varying at time scales of hours to days) are very important in shaping the large-scale ocean circulation and climate (length scales ~10,000km varying at decadal time scales) [@Melet2022ch2; @deLavergne2022ch3; @Gula2022ch8].
+In the ocean, fast and small-scale motions (from ~100m to ~100km varying at time scales of hours to days) play an important role in shaping the large-scale ocean circulation and climate (length scales ~10,000km varying at decadal time scales) [@Melet2022ch2; @deLavergne2022ch3; @Gula2022ch8].
 Despite the increase in computational power and the use of graphical processing units that can bring breakthrough performance and speedup [@silvestri2023oceananigansjl], there will always be processes that are smaller than the model's grid spacing and, thus, remain unresolved.
 To resolve more scales of motion within the constraints of computational power, we can turn to regional ocean modeling.

-Regional ocean modeling simulates the ocean only in a prescribed region which is a subset of the global ocean.
+A regional ocean model simulates the ocean only at a prescribed region, which is a subset of the global ocean.
 To do that, we need to apply open boundary conditions at the region's boundaries, that is, we need to impose conditions that mimic the oceanic flow that we are not simulating [@Orlanski1976].
-For example, \autoref{fig:tasman} shows the surface currents from a regional ocean simulation of the Tasman sea that was configured using the `regional-mom6` package.
-The boundaries of the domain depicted in \autoref{fig:tasman}b are forced with the ocean flow from a global data product product that is shown in \autoref{fig:tasman}a.
+Regional ocean models can be run at higher resolutions while limiting the required computational resources.
+Higher-resolution regional ocean models improve the representation of smaller-scale motions, such as tidal beams, mixing, mesoscale and sub-mesoscale circulation, as well as the oceanic response to smaller-scale bathymetric or coastal features (such as headlands, islands, sea-mounts, or submarine canyons) and surface forcing (such as atmospheric fronts and convective storms).

+MOM6 is a widely-used open-source general circulation ocean--sea ice model, written in Fortran and developed mainly at the NOAA Geophysical Fluid Dynamics Laboratory [@Adcroft2019MOM6].
+MOM6 contains several improvements over its predecessor MOM5 [@griffies2014elements], including the implementation of the Arbitrary-Lagrangian-Eulerian vertical coordinates [bleck2002gvc; @griffies2020ALE], more efficient tracer advection schemes, and state-of-the art parameterizations of sub-grid scale physics.
-MOM6 provides support for open boundary conditions and thus is becoming popular for regional ocean modeling studies (see, e.g., @gmd-16-6943-2023, @egusphere-2024-394) in addition to global configurations.
+Pertinent for our discussion, MOM6 provides support for open boundary conditions and thus is becoming popular for regional ocean modeling studies (see, e.g., @gmd-16-6943-2023, @egusphere-2024-394) in addition to global configurations.
 However, setting up a regional configuration for MOM6 can be challenging, time consuming, and often involves using several programming languages, a few different tools, and also manually editing/tweaking some input files.
-The `regional-mom6` Python package overcomes these difficulties, automatically generating a regional MOM6 configuration of the user's choice with relatively simple domain geometry.
+The `regional-mom6` package overcomes these difficulties, automatically generating a regional MOM6 configuration of the user's choice with relatively simple domain geometry.

 ![A snapshot of the ocean surface currents from a MOM6 regional simulation of the Tasman sea.
 The simulation is forced by GLORYS and ERA5 reanalysis datasets and configured with a horizontal resolution of 1/80th degree and 100 vertical levels (see @tasmantides for the source code). \label{fig:tasman}](tasman_speed.png){ width=80% }